ModifiedBetaGeoModel#

 ModifiedBetaGeoModel.build_from_idata(idata)

-Build model from the InferenceData object.
+Build the model from the InferenceData object.

 Build the model.